CEO and President

 Under Kay’s direction, NYRA has enhanced the quality of racing and the guest experience; improved equine safety, embarked on a multi-year program of capital improvements on the backstretch of all three tracks, built a new Advanced Deposit Wagering Platform and greatly expanded and improved its television package.

-Among the achievements of the last three years at NYRA:
+Among the achievements of the last several years at NYRA:

 • Created a More Robust, Sustainable Business Plan: Secured NYRA’s first operating profit in 13 years (fiscal 2014) through the development and implementation of extensive cost reduction and revenue enhancement programs, and expanded that profit margin in each fiscal year thereafter, the first time the organization has generated three consecutive annual profits in several decades.
 In addition, NYRA paid off its mid-term notes and is now debt free for the first time in several years.